 2. Invest in rash guards for kids

 Ever since my husband started dermatology residency, we have said goodbye to traditional swim suits and embraced long sleeve rash guards for the whole family.
-The reason I’m a rash guard fan now is that:

 - It protects their skin from sun damage and burns.
 (They’ll thank you later!)